risc0/kailua/book/src/introduction.md

 ### Resource Exhaustion

-In addition to transaction fee expenditure, some protocols additionally require collateral to be staked for every move made in the system, while others require proofs to be generated in a timely manner.
+Some fault proof protocols require additional collateral to be staked for every move made in the system, while others require proofs to be generated in a timely manner.
 These two requirements cause some other systems to be vulnerable to resource exhaustion, where the resource can be the collateral or the proving power required for an honest party to issue a timely response, even if it can afford the transaction fees.